-Once the Final RFP is issued, SCDOT will allow Proposers to submit confidential questions to provide the Proposer an opportunity to confidentially discuss the contents of his/her Proposal with SCDOT personnel.
-Confidential Meetings will not be offered for this project unless deemed necessary by SCDOT.
+Once the Final RFP is issued, SCDOT will allow Proposers to submit confidential questions to provide the Proposer an opportunity to confidentially discuss the contents of its Proposal with SCDOT personnel.
 Confidential questions will be accepted via electronic upload to ProjectWise on the dates identified in the Milestone Schedule.
 Written questions submitted outside of these dates may not be accepted.